Elaine Dube Paintings

 Ballet and drawing were Elaine Dube's artistic outlets as a child; she taught dance as an adult - then devoted post-graduate study to watercolor painting.
-Now the Mesa artist studies the seasonal 'dance' of color, light and shadow at favorite spots in Arizona, from the Arboretum to the Superstition Mountains and the Grand Canyon - and we're pleased to showcase her new works during January in our Visitor Center Gallery.
+Now the Mesa artist studies the seasonal 'dance' of color, light and shadow at favorite spots in Arizona, from the Arboretum to the Superstition Mountains and the Grand Canyon.
+The Arboretum was pleased to showcase her new works in 2014 in our Visitor Center Gallery.

 "Each time I visit the Arboretum I discover new scenes of beauty, peace and wonder -- always something new to catch my eye; From the multi-colored Pistachio leaves in the fall, to the profusion of wildflowers in the spring -- and maybe the rare chance to see a dash of snow in winter... you'll find an ever-changing palette of beauty.
 I love the poppies and lupine in the Demonstration Garden, this is a special place.
 Visiting later in the day brings shadows falling across the sand in the Cactus Garden.
 Watch for the low-growing flowers, the burst of color here-and-there, with varieties I have never seen before.

 " Painting flowers has always been a favorite with me; since moving to Arizona the topography of this land has captured my interest.
 The rocky landscape of the Arboretum, the majesty of our Grand Canyon -- Arizona presents a spectacle to see and to paint.
 Watercolor has been my main medium for many years.
 Years ago I had moved away from acrylics, but seeing these beautiful rocks made me return to this style of painting.

 The Grand Canyon is lovely, and last winter I was lucky enough to get there to see snow.
 The dark hues of the rocky canyon walls push forward... add stormy clouds and snow to the mix; I can never resist painting the Canyon.